serhatcan/ceng-app-store/README.md

 # ceng-app-store
 A mock application store app like Google Play || iTunes

-This project has created within 3 days by me and has reqirements like using native queries for complex operations (other than simple CRUD operations.)
+This project has created within 3 days by me and has requirements like using native queries for complex operations (other than simple CRUD operations.)

 ### Technologies used: